samthor/thrift-tools/README.md

 This will output TS to your console, which you can then save to a file or do further processing on.
 The output code imports some helpers from this package `thrift-tools`, which you can bundle in a build.

+You can add support for writing the Thrift classes by adding '-w', but this adds a lot of size that you might not need.

 You can also import the parser programatically:

 ```ts